Learn

 Image source

 But Canva didn’t get all of these backlinks by chance.
-They have a team of outreach specialists who search for content that mentions things like “Instagram templates,” “posters,” or “content marketing tools.”
+Its team of outreach specialists searches for content that mentions “Instagram templates,” “posters,” or “content marketing tools.”

-They then reach out to the creators with an email to negotiate the link placement.
+They then reach out to the creators by email to negotiate the link placement.

 sample letter in Canva with 3 box photos, a woman sitting in a stair, 6 pink circles, 3 duplicate picture of a guy